 As my collection grew, I wondered what in the world I was going to do with all of these dishes.
 Over time, I started pulling various pieces from the cupboards to repurpose in my home and have found several new uses for my old dishes.

-11 Ways to Repurposed Old Dishes
+10 Ways to Repurpose Old Dishes

 Dish Soap Tray

-I used this serving tray to keep the dish soap, hand soap and sponges together as well as to catch soap spills.
+I used this serving tray to keep the dish soap, hand soap, and sponges together as well as to catch soap spills.

 Remote Control Organizer

+Another creative way to repurpose old dishes is to use one dish as a cook’s tray.
 I made up that term, but it’s a tray next to the stove where I keep cooking oils and commonly used seasonings.

 This sugar bowl isn’t actually old, but it definitely has a vintage vibe.
 It wasn’t getting much use being stored in the kitchen, so I brought it out to keep my stash of everyday earrings handy.